-There are many ways to pay for your education or training.
+There are many ways to pay for your post-secondary education or training.

-Most post-secondary students in Alberta use money they:
+Most students in Alberta pay for school by:

 - money you have saved for your education

 - a Registered Education Savings Plan (RESP)

 - your wages or salary if you plan to work while you study